BahamasTravel Guide

 So many glorious beaches, so little time!
 But there are many other wonderful things to do in the Bahamas.
 Need a nudge in the right direction?
 Here’s what our travel experts suggest.

-If you’d like to add some culture to your Bahamian vacation, time your visit with the Junkanoo, a local festival occurring on Boxing Day (December 26th) and New Year’s Day (January 1st).
+If you’d like to add some culture to your Bahamian holiday, time your visit with the Junkanoo, a local festival occurring on Boxing Day (December 26th) and New Year’s Day (January 1st).
 The main festivities take place in the capital of Nassau and involve traditional Afro-Bahamian street parades, calypso-style music called Goombay, dance and art.

 What lies beneath the shimmering waters of the Bahamas is what makes this destination truly exceptional.
 Book with an accredited scuba diving operator to discover gems such as Nassau’s treasure trove of sunken wrecks, the beautiful black-coral garden just off Bimini and convoluted undersea caves surrounding Stocking Island.
 The Bahamas is also known for shark diving!
 Grand Bahama Island’s Tiger Beach is where you can dive with tiger sharks without a cage (eek!)